Oven-Baked BBQ Ribs

 baby back ribs ingredients

-• 1 rack of baby back pork ribs: You can also use spare ribs.
+• Baby back pork ribs: you can also use spare ribs (St. Louis-style ribs).
 Look for a meaty rack that is about 3-4 pounds.

 • BBQ sauce of your choice: I like Sweet Baby Ray’s original.

-• 1/2 cup brown sugar: dark or light works, whichever you have on hand.
+• Brown sugar: dark or light works, whichever you have on hand.

 See the recipe card for full information on ingredients and quantities below.